About Twin Cities Ballet of Minnesota

 The Nutcracker's popularity, performance quality, and geographic breadth of its cast and audience continued to increase over the years.
-In addition, Ballet Royale Minnesota academy of dance was founded and opened in 2009, beginning a steady influx of an ever-increasing level and quality of dancers to the production.
+In addition, the classical ballet academy Ballet Royale Minnesota was founded and opened in 2009, providing spacious state of the art rehearsal facilities and the a steady influx of an ever-increasing level and quality of dancers to the production.
 Eventually, in 2010 TCB's Board of Directors determined that to more accurately embody the scope and quality of the organization, its productions and its vision, a new name was called for, reflecting the broader regional make-up of its cast, staff, collaborators and audiences, and a more professional performance venue was needed.

 About Our Directors:

 Twin Cities Ballet was founded and is directed by former professional ballet dancers Denise Vogt (Artistic Director) and Rick Vogt (Associate Artistic Director), who have decades of experience as dancers, choreographers, teachers, mentors and artists.
 For more details on their respective backgrounds, click on "Artistic Staff" above.